-The Scaffold – the name comes from a Miles Davis LP, Lift To The Scaffold (Ascenseur pour l’échafaud) – were formed in 1965 by Liverpool poet Roger McGough, Mike McGear (Paul McCartney‘s brother who – not wanting to cash in on the Beatles connection – insisted on the changed surname) and former GPPO engineer John Gorman.
+The Scaffold – the name comes from a Miles Davis LP, Lift To The Scaffold (Ascenseur pour l’échafaud) – were formed in 1965 by Liverpool poet Roger McGough, Mike McGear (Paul McCartney‘s brother who – not wanting to cash in on the Beatles connection – insisted on the changed surname) and former GPO engineer John Gorman.

 Despite being formed in Liverpool, The Scaffold were not musically inclined – their forte lay in satire.
 Featured on late-night television programs they later performed their act at the Establishment Club in London and regularly in Edinburgh.

 In 1967, they were encouraged to record their satire by EMI Records, who released their first single Thank U Very Much on their Parlophone label.

 The novelty element pushed the single into the Top Four, and although the public was aware that McGear was related to McCartney, the famous sibling had no hand in Scaffold’s success.

 The follow-up, Do You Remember?, staggered into the Top 40 during March 1968 before the trio pulled the rabbit from their hat with Lily The Pink.

 Like their debut release, this song offered absurd lyrics which attracted the record-buying public.
 It was released during the Christmas period of 1968 and the trio watched it roar to #1 with amazement.

 If ever there was a perfect party song, Lily The Pink was it.
 The lyrics (foolish as they are) could be sung with the greatest of ease when alcohol flowed.
 The song originally predated World War I and was appropriated by rugby teams who re-wrote the lyrics in ribald fashion.

 Also in 1969, The Scaffold provided the theme tune to the hit Liverpool-based sitcom The Liver Birds.
 The song’s full title is On A Mountain Stands A Lady.